tweag/asset-fuse/examples/bazel-with-fallback/README.md

-# Example of using asset-fuse and rules_gcs together
+# Example of using asset-fuse in Bazel with a fallback to Bazel's Downloader

-This example demonstrates how to use FUSE if available, but fall back to a module extension / repository rule if needed.
+This example demonstrates how to use FUSE if available, but fall back to a repository rule if needed.

 ## How to use with FUSE: